Mayoralty of John Lindsay: Civil rights

-Lindsay prohibited discrimination in employment by companies that worked with the city government in 1968, and in the following three months 175 black and Puerto Rican people were employed.
-He signed legislation in 1968, which prohibited discrimination against disabled peopled in employment, housing, and places of business.
+Lindsay prohibited discrimination in employment by companies that worked with the city government in 1968, and in the following three months, 175 black and Puerto Rican people were employed.
+He signed legislation in 1968 that prohibited discrimination against disabled people in employment, housing, and places of business.
 Lindsay opposed the extension of the Voting Rights Act of 1965 to include the Bronx, Brooklyn, and Manhattan stating that it was not needed as they was no discrimination in those areas.
-He signed an executive order in 1970, which prohibited discrimination on the basis of sex or age in city employment or in contract work for the city.
+He signed an executive order in 1970 that prohibited discrimination on the basis of sex or age in city employment or in contract work for the city.

 Crime and police

-Lindsay appointed a nine-member task force to study his fifteen point campaign program on law enforcement.
+Lindsay appointed a nine-member task force to study his fifteen-point campaign program on law enforcement.
 The task force included Lawrence Walsh, Edmund Baisden, Herman Goldstein, Richard L. Gelb, Irving Lang, and Eliot Lumbard.
 The task force released its report in 1966, that unanimously recommended a police review board with a civilian majority which was opposed by Police Commissioner Vincent L. Broderick.
 The civilian review board policy was also opposed by the Patrolmen's Benevolent Association.
 Lindsay appointed Howard R. Leary to replace Broderick as Police Commissioner.
 He stated that he would have reappointed Broderick as Police Commissioner had he not opposed the civilian review board.

 Lindsay criticized the actions Chicago Police Department of the during the protests against the 1968 Democratic National Convention stating that "what happened last night in Chicago should sadden every American".
-Lindsay criticized anti-crime legislation in 1970, stating that people in Washington, D.C. were “engaged in a futile attempt to combat crime” and that the "real villain" was the fact that $80 billion was spent was defense while less than $500 million was spent on "safety in our streets at home".
+Lindsay criticized anti-crime legislation in 1970, stating that people in Washington, D.C. were “engaged in a futile attempt to combat crime” and that the "real villain" was that $80 billion was spent on defense while less than $500 million was spent on "safety in our streets at home".
 He criticized the police department for its actions during the Hard Hat Riot in 1970, and ordered an investigation which resulted in the creation of a forty-five page report.

-During Lindsay's administration a $1.3 million police communications center, which reduced emergency call times by half, was created and the emergency dial number was reduced from the seven number 440-1234 to 9-1-1.
+During Lindsay's administration a $1.3 million police communications center, which reduced emergency call times by half, was created and the emergency dial number was reduced from the seven number 440–1234 to 9-1-1.
 During his tenure a new Police Headquarters started construction at the cost of $45.8 million, despite initial estimates having the cost at $19.8 million in 1961.